Skip to main content

 VERY LOW AVAILABILITY

-Armenia is predominantly Armenian Apostolic Christian (95%+), with halal food availability very limited.
-Small Kurdish and Yazidi communities maintain some halal options in specific neighborhoods, but certified halal restaurants are rare even in Yerevan.
+Armenia is over 95 percent Armenian Apostolic Christian, so halal food is hard to come by.
+Small Kurdish and Yazidi communities keep some halal options going in certain neighborhoods, but certified halal restaurants are rare even in Yerevan.

 kosher